dartmouth-cs98/18w-si32/README.md

 **Web Client**

 We deploy the web client statically with Surge.
-Running `npm run deploy` in the `web/` directory will deploy the client.
+Running `npm run deploy` in the `web/` directory will deploy the client to the production site at [monad.surge.sh](http://monad.surge.sh/).

+`npm run deploy-dev` will deploy to the staging site at [monad-dev.surge.sh](http://monad-dev.surge.sh/).

 **Web Documentation**